Perfecting the Employee One-on-One: A Checklist for Check-In Success

 In order to prepare for a one-on-one meeting with an employee, you need to have a strategy in place that focuses on their development.
 Gone are the days when you could simply follow the arbitrary review model and use recycled questions and talking points to go through the process.
 Today’s employee wants a more targeted, personalized approach.
-The eLeaP People Success Platform has the tools and resources you need for effective one-on-ones and check-ins.
+The eLeaP Performance Management Platform has the tools and resources you need for effective one-on-ones and check-ins.

 They also want that feedback more than just once a year as part of their annual performance review.
 Annual reviews are great, but what’s better is a culture that embraces ongoing feedback.
 What you say is just as important as how you say it, so here are some tips for creating effective one-on-ones to maximize growth for both individuals and the company.